Chipsee/Documentation/_sources/PCs/ARM/RK3568/Manuals/Software/Android_11.rst.txt

    :width: 1024
    :alt: Two ADB Shell Windows

-At the beginning you may wish to set the baud rate of the |ipc|'s serial devices, you can use **stty**, the command below with set ttyS0 (our RS232_0) to 115200 baud rate.
+At the beginning you may wish to set the baud rate of the |ipc|'s serial devices, you can use **stty**, the command below will set ttyS0 (our RS232_0) to 115200 baud rate.

 .. code:: bash